TEKS4430/Autumn-2026_Assignment_2/README.md

 The use of AI must be reported transparently and appropriately (this is also required by university policies).
 When completing Sections A and B (note: AI use is generally prohibited in part C), you must keep detailed records of:

-which AI tools you used (e.g., ChatGPT, Copilot, Gemini, Codex, VSCode extensions, etc.),
+- which AI tools you used (e.g., Claude, ChatGPT, Copilot, Gemini, Codex, VSCode extensions, etc.),

-the specific language model version (e.g., GPT-5.4),
+- the specific language model version (e.g., Sonnet 4.6, GPT-5.4),

-and the settings or modes used (e.g., thinking mode, instant mode, or agent mode).
+- and the settings or modes used (e.g., thinking mode, instant mode, or agent mode).

 You may also use any other models or technologies, such as locally running language models in your own environment (for example, models run through environments like Ollama) or other AI agent systems.

 The primary motivation of this section is to encourage continuous reflection on your learning, both in terms of technical skills and the technologies used to implement solutions.

 ## Returning instructions

-The assignment must be submitted in video format + include a zip file containing the three task files (task1_observer.py, task2_filter.py, and task3_fusion.py).
+The assignment must be submitted in video format.
 Create a video that reports Parts A and B, demonstrating that you have successfully set up the environment, explaining how you learned to use your codebase, and presenting your self-reflection as well as describing how you used AI in the assignment.

 In the video, use software such as Microsoft Teams to record your screen while presenting and recording your voice.
 In the recording, you should demonstrate that your environment is running correctly and show the most essential parts of your codebase.
 In addition, you should use PowerPoint, Google Slides, or a similar tool to document Part B and present it in the video.